sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Lab03-Penetration-Testing-Plan.md

 ## PENETRATION TESTING PLAN
 Do not run any tests without written authorization.

-## Target organization: CyberSafe Solutions Inc. - A fictional cybersecurity consulting firm
+## CyberSafe Solutions Inc. - A fictional cybersecurity consulting firm

 **Purpose / Objective:** Test the security posture of external web applications and network infrastructure, identify exploitable weaknesses, and provide remediation guidance to improve overall security.